 IN YOUR BOX THIS WEEK

-Sweet Peppers (Large Shares and most Small Shares) // Refrigerate peppers, unwashed, in the vegetable drawer.
+Sweet Peppers // Refrigerate peppers, unwashed, in the vegetable drawer.
 Moisture makes them spoil faster so don’t store in a plastic bag.

 Leeks // Store in the fridge and try to use within a week.
 Store in a plastic bag for best storage.

-Chives (Small Shares) // Store in the fridge in a small glass with about an inch of water, stem side down (like flowers in a vase) for best storage.
+Chives (Large Shares Only) // Store in the fridge in a small glass with about an inch of water, stem side down (like flowers in a vase) for best storage.

 Leeks are the super tall vegetables in your box this week that look almost like a giant green onion.
 These are one of my all time favorite veggies and I hope you learn to love them too!

 They are in the allium (onion, garlic, shallots, etc) family so have that delicious allium flavor.
 They can be used any place where you would use an onion but I LOVE them in potato leek soup!
 To use them, you want to cut a tiny bit of the bottom off (the fringy part that was in the ground) as well as the leaves (use the parts that are white and pale green, skip the parts that are dark green- though they can be used for soup stock) and you can then cut them into rings or slice the leek in half and slice it much as you would an onion.

 For more info on leeks and how to cut them, head over here!